Buying A House At Auction: A How-To Guide

 There are many benefits to buying a house at auction.
 Most people pursue this option because there is the potential of finding a really great deal.
-You could find a nice home at a steep discount.
+You could find a diamond in the rough that could become a nice home, often at a discount.

 How Do Houses End Up At Auction?